Providing evidence for Individual Mitigating Circumstances

 Handling your information

-Your IMC report form and evidence will be handled in accordance with the University’s Data Protection statement for student registration.
+Your IMC report form and any evidence you provide will be handled in accordance with the University’s Data Protection statement for student registration.

 The full detail of your IMC claim will be considered by the IMC Panel.
 If your IMCs are accepted, your circumstances will be taken into account by the Board of Examiners for Programmes.
 If you would like only the broad detail of your circumstances to be made known to the Board of Examiners for Programmes, please speak to your Director of Studies about the best way to summarise.